Three Billboards, One Minor Disappointment

 I say, by getting over yourself, by thoroughly stress-testing and scrutinising your intentions, and “killing your darlings.”

-It can be wonderful when you come up with something that neatly and cleverly solves a problem in your copy.
-Those ‘genius’ moments should however, rather than prompting unbridled self-congratulation, get you to pay close attention to that potentially award-winning moment.
+Of course it feels wonderful when you come up with something that neatly and cleverly solves a problem in your copy.
+But those ‘genius’ moments should, rather than spawning pure self-congratulation, prompt you to pay close attention to your potentially award-winning phrase.

-Stress-test and scrutinise, making sure that every word and idea really earn their place in the copy, help get the job done and aren’t just about you showing how clever and/or creative you are.
+Stress-test and scrutinise, make sure that the words, and the ideas behind them, really earn their place in the copy.
+That they help get the job done for your client and their audience, and aren’t just about you showing how clever and creative you are.